Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 3: Machine learning methods for failure detection in HRI with social cues

+\citet{epstein2020oops} first used a self-supervised method, relying on withholding some of the video input, using natural data features.
+Compared to a baseline model trained on the Kinetics action recognition dataset \cite{2017carreirakinetics}, \citet{epstein2020oops}'s 3D Convolutional Neural Network (CNN) model performed similarly while only using video speed as a predictive feature. \citet{epstein2021learning} later added video annotations of short descriptions of the goals and failures of each video with a decoder, resulting in better performance than a Kinetics-trained model. \citet{zhou2021temporal} applied Long short-term memory (LSTM) modeling -- a type of Recurrent Neural Network (RNN) that captures the temporal dependencies of continuous signals.
+Instead of training LSTM model on hard labels, \citet{zhou2021temporal} created probability distributions from video annotations and aggregated the distributions with an online label attention model.

-Zhou and colleagues \cite{zhou2021temporal} proposed a probabilistic labeling method that uses the Oops! dataset to localize intentional human activity, or when an action switches from being intentional to unintentional.
-Instead of training their model (an LSTM) on hard labels, they created probability distributions from the annotations of each video and aggregated the distributions with a label attention model online.
-The resulting online model was more accurate at localizing intentionality in actions compared to offline methods which relied on gross movement features in videos. \citet{xu2022probabilistic} expanded on this work, using Dense Probabilistic Localization and temporal label aggregation for unintentional action localization.
-Similar to Zhou and colleagues, their approach generated labels through probabilistic annotation modeling and then trained their model on unintentional action localization through three different dense supervision techniques: probabilistic dense classification, probabilistic temporal detection, and probabilistic regression.
+The resulting online model was more accurate at localizing intentionality than offline methods which relied on gross movement features. \citet{xu2022probabilistic} took an alternative approach, using Dense Probabilistic Localization and temporal label aggregation for unintentional action localization.
+Similar to \citet{zhou2021temporal}, they generated labels with probabilistic annotation modeling and then trained their model using three different dense supervision techniques: probabilistic dense classification, probabilistic temporal detection, and probabilistic regression.